My Blog

 49 / 50

-49. Which of the following is not an ancient medium for transmitting information?
+49. Which of the following is true about digital computers.

 50 / 50